Esplanade (Bronx)

-Esplanade, also known as Esplanade Avenue, is a 0.8 mi street with a series of green traffic medians in the Morris Park and Pelham Gardens neighborhoods of the Bronx in New York City.
+The Esplanade, also known as Esplanade Avenue, is a 0.8 mi street with a series of green traffic medians in the Morris Park and Pelham Gardens neighborhoods of the Bronx in New York City.
 The street was constructed in 1912 atop a covered trench of the New York, Westchester and Boston Railway that was cut through a hill.
 Atop the hill, Esplanade intersects with Pelham Parkway, a road with its own series of green traffic medians designated as parkland.